kwill1253/UlboraCMSWebsiteTemplate/README.md

-UlboraCMSWebsiteTemplate
+UlboraCMS Website Template
 ========================

-UlboraCMS website template that uses AngularJS and Bootstrap.js
+UlboraCMS website template that uses AngularJS 1.2 and Bootstrap.js v3

 UlboraCMS is a Java API build with Spring 3, Hibernate, JPA.
 UlboraCMS uses Spring MVC as the JSON REST layer.
 It includes versioning, a workflow engine, and a WYSIWYG editor.
 UlboraCMS uses responsive HTML5 templates build with AngularJS and Bootstrap.js.
 UlboraCMS plans to allow developers to publish add-ons to UlboraCMS.
 UlboraCMS add-ons are simple web services built with any programming language and deployed anywhere.